-Tumors that start in the brain are called primary brain tumors.
+Brain Cancer Awareness Month educates people that tumors which start in the brain are called primary brain tumors.
 Primary brain tumors may spread to other parts of the brain or to the spine, but rarely spread to other parts of the body.
-Often, tumors found in the brain have started somewhere else in the body and spread to one or more parts of the brain.
-These are called metastatic brain tumors.
+Often, tumors found in the brain have started elsewhere in the body and spread to one or more parts of the brain called metastatic brain tumors.

 Metastatic brain tumors are more common than primary brain tumors.
 About half of metastatic brain tumors are from lung cancer.

 The awareness color for Brain Cancer is Gray.